-While the battery is charging normally, the battery charge light on the computer is red.
-When the battery is fully charged, the light changes to green.
+While the battery is charging normally, the battery Status LED on the computer is amber (See "Reading the System Status LEDs" on page 27 for the location of the battery Status LED).
+When the battery is fully charged, the LED changes to green.